Smertig/beat-singer-quest/README.md

 ## Installation

-:warning: **Be careful, this mod is not yet stable.
+:warning: **Be careful, this mod is under heavy development (is NOT stable yet).
 It may crash your game, sorry for that.**

- - Download `beat-singer.qmod` from [releases](https://github.com/Smertig/among-us-replayer/releases) based on your game version
+ - Download `beat-singer.qmod` from [releases](https://github.com/Smertig/beat-singer-quest/releases) based on your game version
  - Install it using [BMBF](https://beatsaberquest.com/)

 ## Credits